Tokenization vs. Augmentation: A Systematic Study of Writer Variance in IMU-Based Online Handwriting Recognition: Experiments

-In the \ac{WD} split, the primary challenge is the imbalance of character distribution rather than unseen writing styles, as shown in Appx.~\ref{app:visualize_character_distribution}.
-Consequently, tokenizers trained solely on training labels fail to generalize to the validation set, which frequently lacks specific character sequences present in the training data.
-As shown in the top row of Fig.~\ref{fig:tokenizer_analysis}, all models using tokenizers perform significantly worse than the character-based baseline, which achieves a \ac{CER} of 14.86\% and a \ac{WER} of 45.10\%.
+In the \ac{WD} split, the primary challenge is character-distribution imbalance rather than unseen writing styles, as shown in Appx.~\ref{app:visualize_character_distribution}.
+Consequently, tokenizers trained solely on training labels fail to generalize to the validation set because specific character sequences are unevenly represented across the training and validation subsets.
+As shown in the top row of Fig.~\ref{fig:tokenizer_analysis}, all tokenized models perform substantially worse than the character-based baseline, which achieves a \ac{CER} of 14.86\,\% and a \ac{WER} of 45.10\,\%.
 While most tokenizers degrade performance, the \ac{BPE} tokenizer fails completely.
-Furthermore, as the vocabulary size increases, recognition accuracy decreases for both \ac{CER} and \ac{WER} across all tokenization methods.
+Furthermore, increasing the vocabulary size generally degrades performance on the \ac{WD} split, particularly for the Unigram tokenizer.

 On the \ac{WI} split, where the model must generalize to unseen writers, structural abstraction through tokenization proves beneficial.
 The Bigram tokenizer consistently outperforms the character-level baseline on \ac{WER}.
 As shown in the bottom row of Fig.~\ref{fig:tokenizer_analysis}, larger vocabulary sizes generally improve recognition accuracy.
-With a vocabulary size of 500 tokens, the Bigram model reduces the \ac{WER} from 15.40\% to 12.99\%, achieving a relative improvement of 15.65\%.
+With a vocabulary size of 500 tokens, the Bigram model reduces the \ac{WER} from 15.40\,\% to 12.99\,\%, achieving a relative improvement of 15.65\,\%.
 This suggests that learning fixed transition pairs helps the model stabilize predictions against the stylistic idiosyncrasies of unknown writers.